-Let us start by quickly making a point here: we're talking about the best time of the day for deer movement, not the best time of the year.
-Obviously, with the onset of autumn, whitetail deer change their summer habits and begin the cycle of breeding that we all know as the rut.
-In the northern states, whitetails tend to breed exuberantly in October and into November, even into the early winter.
+While different times of year can mean active deer movement at different hours, with the onset of autumn, whitetail deer begin the cycle of breeding that we all know as the deer rut.
+In the northern states, whitetails breed exuberantly in October and November, even into the early winter.
 Moon phases come into play, particularly a full moon, a waxing moon, and a waning moon (first quarter and last quarter, respectively).

 1. First Light

 If you need to survey land, scout a specific site, or do some non-hunting activity, don't do it during the mid-morning.
 Bucks are ramping up the chase by mid-October (in northern climates), antler sparring is happening, and the does are on high alert.
-Wandering in the woods to check a camera or look for sign at this time of the day can leave you exposed to deer, especially a mature buck, which may not return to the area for some time.
+Wandering in the woods to check a trail camera or look for signs at this time of the day can leave you exposed to deer.
+A mature buck may not return to the area after spotting you.

 4. Late Afternoon